department-of-veterans-affairs/va.gov-team/products/medical-device-tool/meetings/20191121-DALC-stakeholder-meeting.md

 **Would it be helpful to talk with a phone rep?**

-Pat: I would be happy to share information if it’s appropriate.
+I would be happy to share information if it’s appropriate.

-Kevin: As far as participants, probably Jim and myself and one other developer.
+As far as participants, probably Jim and myself and one other developer.
 I have some newer developers, so they may not have as much background but it will be good mentoring.